Respected Hartford Labor Lawyers

 Siegel O’Connor Attorneys – Advocates for Employer Interests

 The labor law attorneys at Siegel O’Connor include seasoned litigators who have represented hundreds of employers before the National Labor Relations Board, in federal and state courts, at grievance arbitrations, and at collective bargaining negotiations.
-Our team of labor attorneys has the experience and resources to defend employers in high-stakes labor and employment cases that can threaten their ability to operate.
+Our team of labor lawyers has the experience and resources to defend employers in high-stakes labor and employment cases that can threaten their ability to operate.
 We have earned our reputation as skilled advocates in any arena and are determined to obtain the best possible outcome for our clients when disputes arise.

 Siegel O’Connor handles the following labor relations issues: